 Water Heater Installation

-Installing on a new water heater used to be relatively straightforward: take out the old one and replace it with a newer model.
+New water heater installation used to be relatively straightforward: take out the old one and replace it with a newer model.
 Today, you have more options to consider, many of which can improve energy efficiency and the green living profile of your home while saving you money at the same time.
-Typically, you’ll have a choice between gas, electric, tankless, and even solar-powered water heaters.
+Typically, when it comes to water heater replacement, you’ll have a choice between gas, electric, tankless, and even solar-powered water heaters.

 Choose the right water heater for you: